What is the invoicing process? 9 steps to get paid faster

 Payment training means setting clear expectations with new customers from the start.
 It's about establishing habits that lead to on-time payments.

 When you first bill a new customer, call them to check the invoice has everything they need.
-It's a nice courtesy, but you're also taking away excuses for late payment.
+It's a nice courtesy that also sets clear expectations for timely payment.
+If payment hasn't arrived by the due date, call the very next day.
+Keep the tone friendly and professional.
+You're just making sure nothing's wrong and signalling that you watch this closely.

 Keep this up over the first few invoices.
 Once customers know you follow up promptly, they're more likely to prioritise your bills.